cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In this paragraph we use the following notation for defining the group object G for a selected curve and encode\_to\_curve method:

-- With G.group\_order we denote the order of the elliptic curve which MUST BE a prime.
+- With group\_order we denote the order of the elliptic curve which MUST BE a prime.

-- With G.is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid or false otherwise.
+- With is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid or false otherwise.
 This G.is\_valid(X) method SHALL be implemented according to Annex A.16.10. of {{IEEE1363}}.
 I.e. it shall return false if X encodes either the neutral element on the group or does not form a valid encoding of a point on the group.

-- With G.encode\_to\_curve(str) we denote a selected mapping function from {{!I-D.irtf-cfrg-hash-to-curve}}.
+- With encode\_to\_curve(str) we denote a selected mapping function from {{!I-D.irtf-cfrg-hash-to-curve}}.
 I.e. a function that maps octet string str to a point on the group. {{!I-D.irtf-cfrg-hash-to-curve}} considers both, uniform and non-uniform mappings based on several different strategies.
 It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.

 - G.DSI denotes a domain-separation identifier string.
 G.DSI which SHALL BE obtained by the concatenation of "CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{!I-D.irtf-cfrg-hash-to-curve}}.
 E.g. when using the map with the name "P384\_XMD:SHA-384\_SSWU\_NU\_"